-The City of Gates, which once had 52 gates out of which 15 have survived till date, has a very rich and fascinating history amongst the Mughal rulers and the later Delhi Sultanate.
+The City of Gates, which once had 52 gates out of which 15 have survived to date, has a very rich and fascinating history among the Mughal rulers and the later Delhi Sultanate.
 The very first Yadava kings of the region had set up their capital in this city and called it Devagiri (or Deogiri) and erected a fort here that was claimed to be unconquerable.
-Later, Ala-ud-din Khilji of Delhi captured this fort and renamed it to Daulatabad, which was later to be made the capital of the Delhi Sultanate ruler Mohammad bin Tughlaq, who transferred even the entire population of his capital from Delhi to Daulatabad.
+Later, Ala-ud-din Khilji of Delhi captured this fort and renamed it Daulatabad, which was later to be made the capital of the Delhi Sultanate ruler Mohammad bin Tughlaq, who transferred even the entire population of his capital from Delhi to Daulatabad.
 The move was a hasty one as he had not planned for the water supply in this new capital and he had to revert back to his old capital.
 The region fell into the hands of the local Muslim rulers for a while.
-Malik Amber, then found this city first and named it as “Khirki” making it the capital again.
+Malik Amber then found this city first and named it as “Khirki” making it the capital again.
 It was recaptured by Shah Jahan again, and Aurangzeb was made its governor, after whom it was finally named.
-Aurangzeb’s son built the famous Bibi Ka Maqbara in the honour of his mother, and there were also huge gates established here marking the strength of the Mughals in the Deccan.
-The most famous ones are the four gates facing the four different directions- Paithani Gate facing south, Delhi Gate towards the north, Khas Gate facing west and the Makai Gate (or Mecca Gate) facing the east.
+Aurangzeb’s son built the famous Bibi Ka Maqbara in the honor of his mother, and there were also huge gates established here marking the strength of the Mughals in the Deccan.
+The most famous ones are the four gates facing four different directions- Paithani Gate facing south, Delhi Gate towards the north, Khas Gate facing west, and the Makai Gate (or Mecca Gate) facing the east.
 The region today is one of the 4 important cities of the state and an important region of the otherwise backward region of Marathwada.
 It is also the famous headquarter for Videocon, an Indian MNC.
 The city has seen a lot of rulers changing hands and its culture is a testimony to that.

 Ajanta Caves: The Ajanta Caves is one of the most famous places of tourist interest.
-With its 30 Buddhist caves that date back to the 2nd Century, the Ajanta Caves attracts tourists from all across the globe and is a UNESCO World Heritage Site.
-It is an epitome of ancient architecture and is a brilliant piece of Indian art.
+With its 30 Buddhist caves that date back to the 2nd Century, the Ajanta Caves attract tourists from all across the globe and is a UNESCO World Heritage Site.
+It is the epitome of ancient architecture and is a brilliant piece of Indian art.
 The architecture, form, and shape of the caves reflect the history of the Buddhist monks using these caves for studying, meditating, and living in general.
 The beautiful paintings and murals on the walls reveal the secrets of royalty, art, and literature.

 Ellora Caves: This UNESCO World Heritage Site was built by the Rashtrakuta dynasty of the Buddhist clan and the Yadav clan of Jains.
 The Ellora caves are located at a distance of 29 km from the city and are a must-visit for tourists.
 The numbered caves comprise intricate and detailed carvings on the walls, reflecting the culture of several dynasties.
 The architectural brilliance and historical significance of the caves attract tourists from all across the globe.

-Daulatabad Fort: The glorious Daulatabad fort is considered to be one of the most undefeatable forts in India.
-Located around 11km north-west of Aurangabad, the majestic fort is built atop a conical hill, 200m above sea level.
+Daulatabad Fort: The glorious Daulatabad Fort is considered to be one of the most undefeatable forts in India.
+Located around 11km northwest of Aurangabad, the majestic fort is built atop a conical hill, 200m above sea level.
 The strength of this fort is extreme, as it has three layers of defensive walls.
 A large pit of fire was built in the upper outlet to prevent the progress of enemies.
 There are numerous important structures inside the grand fort like Chini Mahal, Chand Minar, and Baradari.

 Bibi Ka Maqbara: The beautiful Bibi Ka Maqbara was built by the Mughal emperor Aurangzeb for his wife, DilrasBanu Begum.
 This historical place is one of the most important places in Aurangabad.
 The spectacular architecture of the place attracts tourists.
 It was built on an elevated platform and is guarded by four minarets along its four corners.
-The walls are studded with exquisite marbles and ornamented with intricate designs and carvings.
+The walls are studded with exquisite marble and ornamented with intricate designs and carvings.
 It is considered to be a symbol of immortal love.

 Aurangabad Caves: Located close to the city of Aurangabad, the Aurangabad caves are twelve rock-cut Buddhist shrines.
-Hinayana style stupas and Mahayana style artwork can be found on the walls of these caves.
+Hinayana-style stupas and Mahayana-style artwork can be found on the walls of these caves.
 The intricate carvings depict Vajrayana Goddess, Durga, and Ganesh.
 Deities of the Tantra tradition are also carved on the walls.
 It is one of the most important tourist places depicting the 1st millennium CE Buddhist artwork.